endroid/qr-code/README.md

 to generate the matrix and [khanamiryan/qrcode-detector-decoder](https://github.com/khanamiryan/php-qrcode-detector-decoder) for validating generated QR codes.
 Further extended with Twig extensions, generation routes, a factory and a Symfony bundle for easy installation and configuration.
-Different writers are provided to generate the QR code as PNG, SVG, EPS or in binary format.
+Different writers are provided to generate the QR code as PNG, WebP, SVG, EPS or in binary format.

 ## Sponsored by